HTML and CSS Fish Animation Tutorial

 }

-When the keyframe is at 0%, the tail width is set to 150px.
-Then when the keyframe is at 50% in the middle of the animation, the width is increased to 200px.
+When the keyframe is at 50% (0.5 seconds), which means in the middle of the animation.
+At this time, the width is increased to 200px.

-This keyframe increases and decreases the width of the tail element by 50px, creating the illusion of a fish tail moving.
+The keyframe changes the tail width by 50px, creating the illusion of a fish tail moving.

-• Create a swim frame using the translateX CSS property.
+• Create a swim keyframe using the translateX.

 Post a Comment